A story featuring Son & Garden, a Farmhouse Kitchen Restaurant.

 "It's a surprise!
 I'll navigate us there.
 It's somewhere in Hayes Valley."
 In classic Nica-fashion, I kept the destination a mystery for an extra-wow experience.

-The place we were driving to was Son & Garden, a New American restaurant styled by creative people who by the looks of the menu and interior, were excited to offer something new and different.
+The place I made reservations at was Son & Garden, a New American restaurant styled by creative people who by the looks of the menu and interior, were excited to offer something new and different.
 This restaurant has been around...
-I'm most certain I'm late in "discovering" it as a happening place (as a child I was late to trends) but I stand in the belief that nothing is late rather the best moments come at the perfect timing.
+I'm most certain I'm late to "discover" it as a happening place (as a child I was late to trends) but I stand in the belief that nothing is late rather the best moments come at the perfect timing.

-Hiro and I parked on Eddy St. and after reaching Polk, we made a right and opened a door that took us inside a place I'd only seen on friend's social media feeds.
+Hiro and I parked on Eddy St. and after reaching Polk, we turned a right.
+I opened a door took me inside a place I've only seen on social media feeds.
 The hue was pink and walls were covered in flowers.
 I dressed to match the restaurant's everyday occasion and the hostess offered us a table by the window.

 "I feel so bad!"